irsyadler/WFP-Collector/crawler/README.md

 ## Filtering and Validation
 The data filtering and validation procedures in [validation.py](validation.py) are mostly related to the WFP experiment.
 Any additional procedures can be quickly added to the [validation.py](validation.py) file if needed.

 WFP-Collector allows users to set **minimum file size requirements and capture packet count**.
 If any data files from a webpage visit fail to meet this minimum requirement, the webpage visit will be labelled as `FAILED`.
-The following is an example of `1024 Bytes` for minimum data file size and `50 packets` for minimum captured packet count:
+The following is a requirement example of `1024 Bytes` for minimum data file size and `50 packets` for minimum captured packet count:

 ```
 "validate.minSizeHTML": 1024,